-The Group is exposed to market risk (including equity price risk and foreign currency risk), credit risk and liquidity risk.
+The Group is exposed to market risk (including equity price risk, foreign currency risk and interest rate risk), credit risk and liquidity risk.
 The Group's senior management is supported by a risk committee that advises on financial risks and the appropriate financial risk governance framework for the Group.
 The risk committee provides assurance to the Group's senior management that the Group's financial risk activities are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with the Group's policies and risk objectives.
 The Board of Directors reviews and agrees policies for managing each of these risks, which are summarised below.